Distributed Compression of Graphical Data: The BC Entropy

-\section{The BC entropy}
+\section{The BC Entropy}

-In this section, we discuss a notion of entropy for probability distributions on a space of rooted marked graphs.
-This is a marked version of the entropy defined by Bordenave and Caputo in \cite{bordenave2014large}, which was defined for probability distributions on the space of rooted (unmarked) graphs.
-To distinguish it from the Shannon entropy, we call this notion of entropy the BC entropy.
+In this section, we discuss a notion of entropy for probability distributions on the space $\mG_*(\edgemark, \vermark)$ of isomorphism classes of rooted marked graphs with edge and vertex mark sets $\edgemark$ and $\vermark$ respectively.
+This is a generalization to the marked framework of the notion of entropy introduced by Bordenave and Caputo in \cite{bordenave2015large}, who considered the unmarked case.
+This generalization is due to us, and the reader is referred to \cite{delgosha2019notion} for more details.
+To distinguish it from the Shannon entropy, we call this notion of entropy the \emph{marked BC entropy}.
+In fact, the discussion in \cite{delgosha2019notion} is for a more general setting in which each edge is allowed to carry two directional marks, one towards each of its endpoints.
+The setup in this paper, where an edge is allowed to carry only one mark, can be considered as a special case where the two directional marks have the same value.
+In the following, we give the definition of the marked BC entropy from \cite{delgosha2019notion}, restricted to the setting in this paper where each edge is allowed to carry only one mark.